DerfDa180155/CarGame/doc/DevLog.md

 Created a new thread, that updates the display.
 With the new thread it is possible to separate the main game from the display in order to carry out calculations in the background.

+## 12.01.2024

+I added a communications object.
+The display thread and the main game therad communicate with each other via this communication object.
+For example, the current game status is stored in the object.

+## 13.01.2024

+The status is now stored in the Object and used.
+You can now change the status using a key.
+So far there are only 2 statuses.